 We have had a busy month dealing with a wide variety of different pests.
 To help homeowners be better prepared for the types of pests that they may encounter, we publish short articles each week on our website giving you the inside scoop on how different pests operate.
 Below you will find short summaries of some of these articles.
 If you are interested in finding out more, check out our website!

 Bed Bugs on Planes!

 Most homeowners are already aware of the expense and frustration that a bed bug infestation in your home can bring.
 You would be correct in thinking that, true to their name, bed bugs most often infest mattresses.
 However, the truth is, bed bugs can infest almost anywhere with correct environmental conditions access to a live host.

 So the question is, how do you keep yourself safe from bed bugs during travel?
 Check out our website for tips and tricks to help reduce your chances of picking up bed bugs

 Pharaoh ants are a type of pest that homeowners may not commonly be aware of.
 However, if you are an owner of a hospital or other business, it is possible that you have heard of these destructive pests.

 Pharaoh ants often enter structures during the winter due to their attraction to artificial warmth.
-Once inside, they can cause mayhem by spreading throughout the structure, spreading contaminates, and infiltrating food stores.
-Dealing with these tiny trouble makers requires a specialized treatment approach.
+Once inside, they can cause mayhem by spreading throughout the structure, spreading contaminants, and infiltrating food stores.
+Dealing with these tiny troublemakers requires a specialized treatment approach.
 If you are concerned about the threat of Pharaoh ants, check out our website for the full guide to these pests.

 To find out more about German roaches and how to keep cockroaches out of your home.
 Check out our detailed post on German roaches here.